 Abstract

-This paper presents the research results on designing and implementing interactive experiments on smartphones using the Phyphox app to support the teaching of the "Oscillations" and "Waves" topics in the 11th-grade Physics curriculum.
-The developed experiments allow students to investigate simple harmonic motion, damped oscillations, measure the speed of sound in the air, and simulate standing waves by utilizing the built-in sensors in smartphones, such as the accelerometer, microphone.
-Using the Phyphox app enables direct data measurement and analysis on the phone, effectively replacing specialized experimental equipment that is often expensive and not yet available in many high schools today.
-These experiments not only reduce costs but are also easy to implement in group settings, thereby enhancing students' skills in practical work, data analysis, and explaining physical phenomena.
-The study affirms the potential of integrating common digital technology into physics teaching as a practical solution in the context of digital transformation and educational innovation, aiming to develop students' physics competence.
+This paper presents the design and implementation of interactive smartphone-based experiments using the Phyphox app to support the teaching of the “Oscillations” and “Waves” topics in the Grade 11 Physics curriculum.
+The developed experiments enable students to investigate simple harmonic motion, damped oscillations, the speed of sound in air, and standing waves by making use of built-in smartphone sensors such as the accelerometer and microphone.
+The use of Phyphox allows data to be measured and analyzed directly on the phone, thereby effectively replacing specialized experimental equipment that is often costly and unavailable in many high schools.
+These experiments not only reduce costs but are also easy to implement in group settings, thereby enhancing students’ practical, analytical, and explanatory skills in Physics.
+The study confirms the potential of integrating widely available digital technology into Physics teaching as a practical solution in the context of digital transformation and educational innovation, with the aim of developing students’ physics competence.

 Article Details